ALL PARENTS OF JUNIOR MEMBERS SHOULD BE AWARE OF OUR POLICIES ON CHILD WELFARE

 When assessing the potential risks in the use of images of athletes, the most important factor is the potential of inappropriate use of images of children.

 Please view the following documents to read further guidelines and information: UKA Photography Policy and UKA Stadium Photography Policy.

-Welfare of all competitors, club officials and volunteers: Although the above has focussed primarily on child welfare, we are conscious of the need to ensure the welfare of all competitors and volunteers.
+Welfare of all competitors, club officials and volunteers: Although the above has focused primarily on child welfare, we are conscious of the need to ensure the welfare of all competitors and volunteers.

-IF ANY PARENTS HAS ANY QUESTIONS ABOUT ANY OF THE ABOVE, PLEASE SPEAK TO ANY OF THE CLUB COACHES OR OUR WELFARE OFFICE JUDITH CAMPBELL on firstname.lastname@example.org.
+IF ANY PARENTS HAS ANY QUESTIONS ABOUT ANY OF THE ABOVE, PLEASE SPEAK TO ANY OF THE CLUB COACHES OR EITHER OF OUR WELFARE OFFICE ANGELA LAWSON ND NAOMI HEAD on email@example.com

 THE BEST WAY TO ENSURE A SAFE ENVIRONMENT FOR EVERYONE IS THROUGH THE ACTIVE INVOLVEMENT OF ALL PARENTS.

 Policies and Procedures